The Ultimate Guide on How to Open a Gym or Studio

 Each member of your sales team should develop and execute daily, weekly and monthly action plans that outline their goals and the activities to get them there.

-Track outreach, networking, and prospect follow-up in addition to actual results for number of appointments set and shown, tours, sales, and other relevant metrics.
+Track outreach, networking, and prospect follow-up in addition to actual results for the number of appointments set and shown, tours, sales, and other relevant metrics.

 Start-Up Task #47: Track Results